UdacitySupratimSircar/OptimizingMLPipelineInAzure/README.md

 model and evaluated it on the held-out test set.
 The VotingEnsemble model can be considered as a  meta-model or a model-of models, since it combines the predictions from multiple other models.

+## AutoML Model Parameters:
+### automl_settings
+str or dict() or <xref:AzureAutoMLSettings>
+The settings for this current experiment.

+### ensemble_run_id
+str
+The ID of the current ensemble run.

+### experiment_name
+str
+The name of the current Azure automated ML experiment.

+### workspace_name
+str
+The name of the current Azure Machine Learning workspace where the experiment is run.

+### subscription_id
+str
+The ID of the current Azure Machine Learning subscription where the experiment is run.

+### resource_group_name
+str
+The name of the current Azure resource group.

 ## 5. Results - pipeline comparison

 The full pipeline can be found in the notebook located [here](./udacity_project1_solution.ipynb).